info-com/zenya-api-docs/source/available-functions.rst

 Content Classification (beta)
 -----------------------------

-Classify groups of keywords, HTML, or Tweets into the eContext Taxonomy.
+Classify groups of keywords, HTML, or Social Data into the eContext Taxonomy.

 .. csv-table::
     :header: "Method","Resource","Description"